 Ancient Hierapolis City Ruins

-Looking at the map, I knew I couldn’t walk around everywhere in Hierapolis, whose origins date from the 2nd century BC.
-The name meaning “sacred city” reflected sprawling masses of temples, but most ruins date from the Roman period and spread out over a large area.
-In truth, anyway, the large theatre reached by a strenuous hike up a small hill was the only structure I wanted to see.
+Looking at the map, I couldn’t walk everywhere in Hierapolis, whose origins date from the 2nd century BC.
+The name, meaning “sacred city,” reflected the sprawling masses of temples, but most ruins date from the Roman period and spread over a large area.
+But the large theatre was the only structure I wanted to see, which meant a strenuous hike up a small hill.
 Walking around in the mid-day heat often has that effect.

 I walked in via the back entrance and, from there, sat on the top step for roughly 20 minutes.
-A barrier blocked off the impressive front façade but behind was a stunning landscape view far into the distance.
-Truthfully, I think this ancient theatre is better than the larger one seen at Ephesus, but many would disagree with me.
-Other structures to see from the Hierapolis include the Byzantine gates, Necropolis, and Apollo temple, but I was eager to see the highlight; Pamukkale thermal pools.
+A barrier blocked off the impressive front façade, but behind, the stunning landscape view spread far into the distance.
+Truthfully, this ancient theatre is better than the larger one seen in Ephesus, but many would disagree with me.
+Other structures from the Hierapolis include the Byzantine gates, Necropolis, and Apollo temple, but the highlight is the Pamukkale thermal pools.

 Pamukkale Hot Springs and Thermal Pools

-Everything seemed vastly different from when I visited Pamukkale 13 years earlier, but something else caught my eye even more.
-There were more dried up travertines on the terrace than water-filled ones.
+Everything seemed vastly different from 13 years earlier, but something else caught my eye even more.
+There were more dried-up travertines on the terrace than water-filled ones.
 Three sections spread out on the landscape in front of me.
-The middle one was open, packed with bathers swimming and paddling in milky white water that averages 33 degrees.
-The rock leading up to the pools was rusty-brown.
-Every so often, the Turkish security guard blew their whistle when someone stepped on with shoes on.
+The open middle one, packed with bathers swimming and paddling in milky white water that averaged 33 degrees, had rusty-brown rocks leading to the pools.
+Every so often, the Turkish security guard blew their whistle when someone forgot to take their shoes off.

-So in my eyes, what the Turkish security guard was saying was “Thousands of tourists tramping through Pamukkale every day disrupt the ecological balance, but we generate so much income, we need to keep it open.”
-While the travertine at Pamukkale might not disintegrate during our lifetime, I question whether future generations will see this marvel of Turkey.
+In my eyes, the Turkish security guard said, “Thousands of tourists every day disrupt the ecological balance, but we generate so much income, we need to keep it open.”
+While the white terraces might not disintegrate during our lifetime, will future generations see this marvel of Turkey?

 After seeing white Pamukkale, I headed to Cleopatra’s pool for the restaurants and toilet.
-An entrance sign boasting of the water’s healing qualities said the water relieves symptoms of many ailments, including teenage acne, high blood pressure and varicose veins.
-The cynic in me wondered if it was a gimmick to justify the high cost of swimming in the main travertine pool, which at the bottom contains fallen columns from the great Roman city of Hierapolis.
+This is also where people swim in the thermal springs, which have therapeutic properties.
+An entrance sign boasting of the thermal water’s healing qualities said the warm water has healing properties for teenage acne, high blood pressure and varicose veins.
+The cynic in me wondered if this gimmick justified the high cost of ticket prices for swimming in the main travertine pool, which at the bottom contains fallen columns from the tremendous Roman ancient city of Hierapolis.

-Regardless I wasn’t paying a considerable amount of money.
-There is also something seriously wrong with an establishment boasting about super-healing water covering ancient ruins, playing the f***** Macarena dance song from 2011 at loud volume.
-The ambience was ruined!
-Despite being one of Turkey’s most beautiful landmarks, Pamukkale has firmly been stamped, caged, and boxed by the seal of tourism that can make or break a destination.
-Tutting loudly to myself, I left and headed to the onsite museum.
+Regardless, I didn’t pay the high prices.
+There is also something seriously wrong with Cleopatra’s antique pool, boasting about the super-healing water of an outdoor pool covering ancient ruins, playing the f***** Macarena dance song from 2011 at loud volume.
+The ambience of the blue water was ruined!
+Despite being one of Turkey’s most beautiful landmarks, this top attraction, has firmly been stamped, caged, and boxed by the seal of tourism.
+Tutting loudly, I left the hot water pool and headed to the onsite museum.

 Pamukkale and Hierapolis Archaeology Museum

-Situated in 3 rooms and within the gardens, the Pamukkale museum displays artefacts from Hierapolis ancient ruins and other excavated places like Laodicea and Aphrodisias.
-The best of them all was the sarcophagus room.
-Unfortunately, only me and four other people were touring the museum, whereas Cleopatra’s pool was packed.
-But not everyone enjoys history, a fact I remind myself of every day.
+Situated in 3 rooms and within the gardens, the Pamukkale Museum displays artefacts from Hierapoli’s ancient ruins and other excavated major cities like Laodicea and Aphrodisias.
+The best was the sarcophagus room.
+Unfortunately, only four other people and I were touring the museum, whereas Cleopatra’s sacred pool was packed.
+But not everyone enjoys history and ancient times.
+(Please note there is an additional entrance fee here.)

-Despite being overtaken by mass tourism, Pamukkale and Hierapolis is a must-visit while in Turkey, simply because it is a natural and striking beautiful landmark.
-People also take a hot air balloon trip during sunrise or paraglide over Pamukkale travertines at any time during the day.
+Despite being a popular tourist destination, Pamukkale and the well-preserved ruins of Hierapolis are a must-visit.
+At the same time, they are a natural and stunning landmark in Turkey.
+People also take hot-air balloon trips during sunrise or paraglide over Pamukkale travertines at any time during the day.
 Rather than just passing through for the day, though, stay overnight to appreciate it much more.

-Note: From Cappadocia, there was no direct bus to Pamukkale in Turkey.
-I got a bus to Denizli town and then caught the connecting transfer, shuttle bus.
-Additionally, many people after Pamukkale travel to Ephesus, another top visited attraction, and UNESCO World Heritage site.
+Note: From Cappadocia, there was no direct public transportation to Pamukkale town in Turkey.
+I got a bus ride to Denizli, a significant town, and then caught the connecting transfer, a shuttle bus.
+Additionally, after that, many people visit Ephesus, an old Greek city, and a UNESCO World Heritage site.
+The closest airport is Denizli Cardak Airport, with no international and limited domestic flights.